code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-13-spring-jms-jmstemplate-example.md

 ## 4. Using JmsTemplate to Send and Receive Messages

 Sending messages using the `JmsTemplate` can be done in two ways:
-1. **Using `send(messageCreator)`**: The `MessageCreator` callback interface creates the JMS message.
+1. _Using `send(messageCreator)`_: The `MessageCreator` callback interface creates the JMS message.
-2. **Using `convertAndSend(message, messagePostProcessor)`**: The `MessageConverter` assigned to the `JmsTemplate` creates the JMS message.
+2. _Using `convertAndSend(message, messagePostProcessor)`_: The `MessageConverter` assigned to the `JmsTemplate` creates the JMS message.
 The `MessagePostProcessor` allows for further modification of the message after it has been processed by the converter.

-We will use the second approach for sending a simple order message.
+We will use the second approach to send a simple order message.

 Create a `Sender` class and auto-wire the `JmsTemplate`.